-Le Cordon Bleu Adelaide Culinary Academy is an English speaking campus.
+Le Cordon Bleu Melbourne Institute of Culinary Arts is an English speaking campus.
 The language of instruction for all Le Cordon Bleu Australia programs is English.

-For many of Le Cordon Bleu's students, studying in Australia is a way to practice and improve their English language skills.
+For many of Le Cordon Bleu's students, studying in Australia is a way to practise and improve their English language skills.